-Macon, Georgia has a rich and diverse history whose origin is traced back over 17,000 years ago, as different tribes of Native Americans lived on the site that is now the Ocmulgee National Monument.
+Macon, Georgia has a rich and diverse history whose origin is traced back over 17,000 years ago, as different tribes of Native Americans lived on the site that is now the Ocmulgee Mounds National Historical Park.
 In 1806, Fort Benjamin Hawkins was established by President Thomas Jefferson as a protective fortification and a trading post between the U.S. Government and the Muskogee Creek Indians living at the Ocmulgee Oil Fields.
 Trading activities brought in new settlers and Fort Hawkins was renamed "Newtown."
 Bibb County was formed in 1822 and the city of Macon was chartered as the county seat in 1823.
 Macon is named after North Carolina statesman Nathaniel Macon.

 Macon’s Civil War history includes: